Nithin-Bhargav-07/cortex-cognitive-radio-gateway/README.md

 ## The Solution

-PitMind monitors live telemetry to calculate driver cognitive load every 100ms, then acts as an intelligent gateway for all pit wall radio communications — buffering non-critical messages during high-load moments and releasing concise AI-summarized versions only when the driver has cognitive bandwidth to receive them.
+CORTEX monitors live telemetry to calculate driver cognitive load every 100ms, then acts as an intelligent gateway for all pit wall radio communications — buffering non-critical messages during high-load moments and releasing concise AI-summarized versions only when the driver has cognitive bandwidth to receive them.

-Engineer speaks → PitMind intercepts → IBM Granite classifies urgency ↓
+Engineer speaks → CORTEX intercepts → IBM Granite classifies urgency ↓
 CL score > 70?  ──YES──→  Buffer message (predictive or reactive hold) ↓ NO                         ↓